CEMS / Master's in International Management

 CEMS MIM students are organised in the CEMS Club Copenhagen (CCC).
 The CCC arranges a range of different social events and activities throughout the year including a humanitarian project.
-To boost your career and internship possibilities you can attend the Career Forum, which is an annual event exclusive to CEMS students and CEMS Corporate Partners, held at WU in Vienna.
+To boost your career and internship possibilities you can attend the Career Forum, which is an annual event exclusive to CEMS students and CEMS Corporate Partners.
 You can also attend the Nordic Forum, a large 3 day event of interactive skills seminars and social events with corporate partners and fellow students.
 Several other regional regional events are also arranged annually.

 CEMS Alumni Organisation

 CEMS Alumni is also an important element within CEMS.
-As of 2014, there are more than 9000 CEMS Alumni.
+As of 2022, there are more than 18,000 CEMS Alumni representing over 100 nationalities, working in over 70 countries.
 Many of them regularly participate in CEMS activities such as delivering skill seminars, or they participate in business projects as they work for CEMS corporate partners.
-Furthermore, the local CEMS Alumni organisation organises events such as competency days or visits to firms or factories.
+Furthermore, the local CEMS Alumni organisation organises events such as competency days or visits to firms.
 Therefore, alumni often represent an important link between current CEMS students and potential employers.